 - Fellow-- Certificate Holder who has practiced within the specialty in an exemplary fashion for ten years or more is eligible to be nominated for ACHA Fellowship.
 If elevated, the ACHA Fellow becomes a certificant in the Council of Fellows and is entitled to use the credentials "FACHA" after his or her name.

 - Emeritus -- Certificate Holder who no longer has a full-time practice is eligible to apply for Emeritus status.
 An Emeritus certificate holder is entitled to use the credentials "ACHA Emeritus" or "FACHA Emeritus" after his or her name.

 - Submit Portfolio Package (including all outlined requirements)

 Pathway 1: Candidate Program

-Do you meet all the exam eligibility requirements?
-Complete the online Certification Application which includes: submission of the Portfolio Package (including Letters of Recommendation) for review and an Exam Application upon Portfolio Package approval.
-If you meet all the eligibility requirements, you do not need to become a Candidate prior to submitting the portfolio materials then applying for the exam.
-You will have up to 5 years to pass the exam before resubmitting a complete Portfolio Package.
+If you meet all the eligibility requirements outlined in the Certification Handbook, you do not need to become a Candidate prior to submitting the portfolio materials and applying for the exam.
+You will have up to 5 years to pass the exam and submit your portfolio package.

 Exam Fees and Submission Deadline:

-An architect who does not pass the examination on his or her first attempt may elect to retake the exam during the next testing window for a maximum of five years before resubmitting a Portfolio Package and Exam Application is required.
-Please email us to inquire about the Application for re-xamination.
+An architect who does not pass the examination on his or her first attempt may elect to retake the exam during the next testing window for a maximum of five years before resubmitting an Exam Application and Portfolio Package is required.